KentaKodashima/kentakodashima-com/src/pages/projects/recipe-flicker.md

 about: >-
   Recipe Flicker is an iOS app that I built with my friends when I was in school.
 The concept behind the app is to simplify the process of finding the meals for the day.
-By offering random recipes in a intuitive manner, it helps people to decide what to eat.
+By offering random recipes in an intuitive manner, it helps people to decide what to eat.
 technologies:
   - Swift